 Interact personally with each camper and counselor every day.

-Check in throughout the day with the Camp Coordinator.
+Collaborate closely throughout the day with Camp Coordinator.

 Participate in the daily staff “check-in” meetings with Camp Coordinator and Counselors.

 Complete all mandated training sessions prior to the start of camp.

 Be knowledgeable about camp policies and procedures, particularly emergency situations, health and safety matters.